-When a board fires or forces out its executive director, two human tendencies come into play: heap all the blame on the departed executive and rush to hire a new one.
+When a board fires or forces out its executive director, two human tendencies come into play.

 Compensating for deficiencies in your next hire is setting up a rebound relationship.
 Maybe it’ll work.
 Most likely, it won’t.

-Compensating for deficiencies and problem-solving in your next hire is setting up a rebound relationship.
-In the hiring process, the board over-emphasizes certain skills.
-Then a few months into the job, they begin to notice that the new executive, while having strengths to help shore up the organization, indeed has deficiencies elsewhere, potentially leading to further disappointment and organizational performance problems, and maybe yet another “failed” executive.
+Then, when the new executive is a few months into the job, the board begins to notice that the new executive, while having strengths to help shore up the organization, indeed has deficiencies elsewhere, potentially leading to further disappointment and organizational performance problems, and maybe yet another “failed” executive.

 Call In an Interim Executive

-Most communities have a cadre of skilled executives — many of them former nonprofit chief executives — who have made the career choice to serve as interim executives.
-Your local community foundation, United Way, or association of nonprofits can help you make the connection.
-Also, currently, a search on LinkedIn using the keywords “nonprofit interim executive” produces nearly 300 entries.
+Most communities have a cadre of skilled, former nonprofit executives — many of them former chief executives — who’ve made the career choice to serve as interim executives.
+Your association of nonprofits, community foundation, or United Way can help you make the connection.

 Five Tasks for Resetting the Organization

-Early in my consulting career, I served as the interim executive director of the Interim Ministry Network (IMNedu.org), an organization that has trained hundreds if not thousands of ministers, priests, and rabbis to take on the special role of guiding a congregation through a transition.
-It was through this assignment I became aware of the work of Loren Mead, founder of the Alban Institute, and, in particular, his “Five Developmental Tasks for Interim Ministry.”
-Below I’ve outlined those tasks but adapted them for other nonprofits.
+Early in my consulting career, I served as the interim executive director of the Interim Ministry Network (IMN).
+IMN has trained hundreds if not thousands of ministers, priests, and rabbis to take on the special role of guiding a congregation through a pastoral transition.

-The first task is for the board to take an honest, unflinching look at the organization, including at the board itself.
+The board should take an honest, unflinching look at the organization, including the board itself.
 This review should include a careful assessment of the organization’s strengths and weaknesses, as well as its accomplishments and shortcomings.

 The board should also dig into the factors that precipitated the termination, especially those factors that were beyond the executive’s control.
-The board should ask itself, “What was our role in creating the circumstances that led to the termination of our executive?”
-The board may very well discover legacy issues that predate the tenure of the “failed” executive’s hiring and probably still persist now he/she has left.
+The board should ask themselves, “What was our role in creating the circumstances that led to the termination of our executive?”

 The interim executive or an external consultant can help guide the assessment process.
 They will also bring a fresh set of experienced eyes to the organization and help the board see things that they might not otherwise see.